Hepatitis B Treated with Ayurvedic Herbs

-Clinical and laboratory research from India has proven that an Ayurvedic formula used for liver infections halts the often deadly hepatitis B virus.
+Clinical and laboratory research has confirmed that an Ayurvedic formula used for liver infections can help treat the hepatitis B virus.

 The researchers tested four different concentrations of this herbal combination against the hepatitis B surface antigens using liver cells (PLC/PRF/5) infected with hepatitis and actually carcinogenic.